 - The educational, professional and economic circumstances of each spouse

 - The age, health and earning capacity of each spouse

 - The specifics of acquisition of assets (the source of the funds, family heirlooms, etc.)

-If you have yet to retain a lawyer for your divorce, consider contacting Ward Law Firm for a consultation.
+If you have yet to retain a lawyer for your divorce, contact Ward Law Firm for a consultation.
 We can help you with each aspect of divorce, from initial filing to final decree.
-Having a staunch attorney on your side like Mr. Ward, who is skilled at both negotiation and litigation, can help eliminate many of the hiccups and hassles of divorce – and ensure you get the most favorable settlement possible.
+Having a staunch attorney on your side like Mr. Ward, who is skilled at both negotiation and litigation, can help eliminate many of the hiccups and hassles of divorce – and ensure you get the most favorable result possible.

-Call the office in Gwinnett County at 770-383-1973 and schedule your REAL Case Analysis, or contact us online.
+Call the office in Gwinnett County at 770-383-1973 and schedule your no obligation REAL Case Analysis, or contact us online.